Philips CPAP Lawsuit Update | Philips CPAP Recall Lawsuit 2023

 It is important for those who rely on Philips CPAP devices to stay informed of any updates or recalls and to seek alternative options if necessary to ensure their health and safety.

-Recalled CPAP Machines: What Philips Devices are Dangerous?
+Recalled CPAP Machines: What Philips Devices Are Dangerous?

-Recalled CPAP Machines: What Philips Devices are Dangerous?On June 14, 2021, Philips issued a voluntary recall of three types of devices.
 These products all contributed to a potential increased risk of lung cancer in its users.
-Only products within the USA have been recalled.

 According to Philips’ recall announcement, recalled Philips CPAP machines include: